 When employees have a financial emergency or can’t make ends meet, they have limited options for quick cash.
-Very few people turn to family; most seek out high-interest payday loans, credit cards or personal loans.
-According to Pew Charitable Trusts, 12 million Americans rely on payday loans.
-The average annual borrower asks for a total of $3,000 per year while paying over $500 in interest.
+Very few people turn to family.
+Instead, many seek high-interest payday or personal loans or use credit cards.

-Employers have the opportunity to help employees avoid stressful financial emergencies by providing payroll advances.
-A payroll advance offers a discreet way to benefit your employee while keeping them productive.
-It can also discourage the employee from choosing a high-interest loan that puts them further into debt.
+Employers can help team members avoid stressful financial emergencies by providing payroll advances.
+A payroll advance offers a discreet way to help your employees while keeping them productive.
+It can also discourage employees from choosing a high-interest loan that puts them further into debt.

 Editor’s note: Looking for the right payroll software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 A payroll advance is a financial agreement between an employer and an employee.
 The employee receives money from the employer through a short-term loan.
 The loan is paid back to the employer via future earned wages.
 Agreement terms can vary; however, all parties should understand and agree upon payroll advance and repayment terms before the advance is made.

 Payroll advances can help employees avoid payday loans with predatory lending practices.
 According to Vantage Market Research, the payday loan market will grow to $42.6 billion by 2028.
 These loans often incur exorbitant interest that causes anxiety for borrowers and, by association, the employers they work for.
 Loans range from $100 to $1,000, with an average loan term of about two weeks; finance charges can range from $15 to $30 for borrowing just $100.